Chatbots: What are they exactly? And why are they all the rave today?

 8. Adopt a chatbot analytics platform.

 If you are unsure of which chatbot analytics platform to adopt, or which is best for your business, the good news is there are a number of options to choose from.
-Be sure to adopt an analytics platform that augments your basic chatbot platform to give you more insights.
+Be sure to adopt an analytics platform that augments your basic platform to give you more insights.
 Some great examples include Dashbot, Botanlaytics, and Chatbase.

 9. Look at the overall effectiveness of your content.